The world’s ‘plastic flood’ has reached the Arctic

 As well as rivers flowing into the Arctic Ocean, the pollution also stems from ocean currents from the Atlantic and the North Sea, and from the North Pacific over the Bering Strait.
 Tiny microplastic particles are also carried northward by wind.

-Then, the plastic is caught and swirled around the top of the globe.
-When seawater off the coast of Siberia freezes in the autumn, suspended microplastic becomes trapped in the ice.
+The plastics are then caught and swirled around the top of the globe.
+When seawater off the coast of Siberia freezes in the autumn, suspended microplastics become trapped in the ice.
 The Transpolar Drift current then transports the ice floes to Fram Strait between Greenland and Svalbard, where it melts in the summer, releasing its plastic cargo.

-The scientists said some of the biggest local sources of pollution are municipal waste and wastewater from Arctic communities and plastic debris from ships – especially fishing vessels, whose nets and ropes pose a serious problem.
-Either intentionally dumped in the ocean or unintentionally lost, they account for a large share of the plastic debris in the European sector of the Arctic: On one beach on Svalbard, almost 100 percent of the plastic mass washed ashore came from fisheries according to an AWI study.
+The scientists said some of the biggest local sources of pollution are municipal waste and wastewater from Arctic communities and plastic debris from ships, especially fishing vessels, whose nets and ropes pose a serious problem.
+Either intentionally dumped in the ocean or unintentionally lost, they account for a large share of the plastic debris in the European sector of the Arctic: on one beach on Svalbard, almost 100 per cent of the plastic mass washed ashore came from fisheries, according to an AWI study.

 “Unfortunately, there are very few studies on the effects of the plastic on marine organisms in the Arctic,” said Dr Bergmann.